ddiLab/BloodFlow/README.md

 4. ibm (directory) : Newer users won't need to touch this directory until they need to dig deeper into understanding how LAMMPS and Palabos are coupled.
 All of the coupling code is located here.
 If the class for a called object in embolism.cpp can't be found in the palabos/src, it most likely is located here.

 5. lmp2vtk (directory) : The example codes output a .xyz file for the particles.
-The code in here converts this file to .vtk, which can be visualized in Paraview.
+The code in here converts this file to .vtk, which can be visualized in Paraview. lmp2vtk.bash file has a list of commands to use that can easily convert .xyz to .vtk.

 6. rbc (directory) : Multiple files are stored in here that are needed for the example simulations.
 Instruction on what to do with them is located in the README file for each example.
 NOTE: Training example uses the same files as singleCell.